bakgaard/Stories/Tales of Plaisir/The White and the Gray.md

 “We need a plan” Natalis said, as he kept close to the dragonborn’s left side.

 It was just past 8 am, and the sun was up over the walls of Chambéry, as the two stepped outside into the light.
-The people of the capital had started their day hours ago, and the market was humming in its usual tones, as merchant shouted their tradeables, towncriers tried to inform the citizen of news, and ordinary folks trading what they needed.
+The people of the capital had started their day hours ago, and the market was humming in its usual tones, as merchant shouted their tradeables, town criers tried to inform the citizen of news, and ordinary folks trading what they needed.

 “A plan, you say” Calu’ asked, as they made their way towards the docks - their destination for today.